 The plan submitter contacted CDFW biologist to consult about the location of the nest site.
 CDFW agrees with the new nest location and the pair is identified as CTY1129.
 The consultation with CDFW is attached.
 (NOTE: the “consultation” is intentionally not provided for this example.
 Providing consultation correspondence with annual surveys is strongly encouraged)

-A new query of CDFW’s Spotted Owl Database was done on February 16, 2021 for the THP and no new ACs were detected or moved.
+A new query of CDFW’s Spotted Owl Observations Database was done on February 16, 2021 for the THP and no new ACs were detected or moved.
 The plan submitter provided the SPOWDB manager with the new location for CTY1129.

 There are no changes to the operational measures in the THP based on the current year survey results and the plan submitter believes take of NSO will be avoided.